Momentanen Aufenthaltsort festlegen

 Just a few minutes from downtown Austin, Mercury Hall serves as a versatile venue for a variety of occasions and events.
 This hall was built in 1904, and has since then hosted countless weddings, fundraisers and performances.
 The secluded hilltop setting is the perfect nature backdrop for what will surely be a memorable event.

 The historic building that now houses the Sahara Lounge has a long nightlife history, having been host to various clubs and restaurants since its construction in 1962.
-Today, the Sahara Lounge is a live music venue and bar that presents an eclectic array of music genres, from indie and country to African and Brazilian music, and everything between.
-The comfortable lounge offers up a Saturday buffet to its patrons and free snacks the rest of the week, so you can really get some bang for your buck.
+Today, the Sahara Lounge is a live music venue and bar that presents an eclectic array of music genres, from indie and country to African and Brazilian music, and everything in between.
 The Sahara Lounge is one of Austin's favorite places for what the city does best: live music.